 While migrating to the cloud, businesses often avail services from just one cloud vendor.
 This makes them entirely dependent on a single cloud vendor for all their business requirements.
 As they say, it is unwise to place all your eggs in one basket.

 Likewise, it is unwise to use a single IaaS vendor.

-Organizations utilizing cloud hosting services from just one vendor may face troubles when the vendor themselves are going through rough patches.
+Organizations utilizing cloud hosting and web hosting services from just one vendor may face troubles when the vendor themselves are going through rough patches.
 When businesses are entirely dependent on a single cloud vendor, it is called vendor lock-in.